“Do not anticipate trouble or worry about what may never happen. Keep in the sunlight.”

 Stand still or sit down for a minute.
 And then just breathe.
 Take a little deeper breaths than usual.

-Focus on just your slow in-breaths and out-breaths for a minute or two.
+Focus on just your slow in-breaths and out-breaths for 1-2 minutes.

 Step 3: Assume rapport.